internetarchive/dweb-mirror/INSTALLATION-osx-dev.md

 ### 7. Auto-starting

+TODO - this doesnt appear to work, needs investigation

 If you want the server to start automatically when the mac boots.
 Run the following commands in a terminal window